1.0 Overview

 10.0 Transfer of credit from other institutions

-UEA will admit students on the basis of using Accreditation of Prior Learning (APL).
-APL is defined as a system whereby academic credits can be awarded for previous learning that has taken place, either through Accreditation of Prior Certificated Learning (APCL) or Accreditation of Prior Experiential Learning (APEL) as detailed in UEA APL Policy.
+UEA will admit students based on using Accreditation of Prior Learning (APL).
+APL is defined as a system whereby academic credits can be awarded for previous learning that has taken place, either through Accreditation of Prior Certificated Learning (APCL) or Accreditation of Prior Experiential Learning (APEL) as detailed in UEA RPL Policy.
 Credits from another institution that are accepted towards the Student’s educational programme do count as both attempted and completed credits when looking at the total GPA and pace of completion.

 11.0 Further information